Advanced Planning and Care Can Improve Outcomes for High-Risk Pregnancies

 "With this information, we can put better care and preventive measures in place during pregnancy to minimize complications later," he says.

-High-risk mothers and their babies also do better when they deliver at major medical centers that specialize in maternal and neonatal care such as The Nebraska Medical Center.
-The Nebraska Medical Center is one of just two hospitals in the city that also provides neonatal surgical support.
+High-risk mothers and their babies also do better when they deliver at major medical centers that specialize in maternal and neonatal care such as Nebraska Medicine.
+Nebraska Medicine is one of just two hospitals in the city that also provides neonatal surgical support.

-The Nebraska Medical Center's Neonatal Intensive Care Unit (NICU) offers a full range of acute care services to the mother and baby, including nitric oxide, high frequency oscillating ventilation (HFOV), neonatal transport and the only neonatal ECMO program in Nebraska.
+Nebraska Medicine's Neonatal Intensive Care Unit (NICU) offers a full range of acute care services to the mother and baby, including nitric oxide, high frequency oscillating ventilation (HFOV), neonatal transport and the only neonatal ECMO program in Nebraska.

 "With preterm labor, there are many complications that can occur to both the baby and the mother," says Dr. Nakad.
 "We have the medical and surgical specialists who are trained and experienced at handling emergency complications and surgeries for both."
 This includes neonatologists, pediatric surgeons, pediatric cardiologists, pediatric neurologists and specialists in infectious disease, genetics and endocrine and metabolic disorders.

 The Olson Center for Women's Health offers women comprehensive care and services for women in one clinic including primary care, OB/GYN care, breast care, digital mammography and imaging scanning, high risk pregnancy care, physical therapy, genetic counseling, infertility and more.
 Women have the comfort and convenience of receiving all of these services at one location.